jethrolam/hkrallies/README.md

-This repository contains NetLogo Models for various Hong Kong Rallies
+This repository contains NetLogo models for various rallies in Hong Kong.